luis198327/naughts-and-crosses/README.md

 #### External User Goals
 + The application user wants to play a logic game.
-    + The user is able to play a standard naughts and crosses game using logic and skill in order to beat their opponent.
+    + The user is able to play a standard noughts and crosses game using logic and skill in order to beat their opponent.
 + The application user wants to be able to challenge their friend.
     + The game is a 2 player game, and allows each player to enter their move in turn until the game finishes.
     + The game can be restarted at the game conclusion so the player(s) can continue to challenge one another.